This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

 - 1 tablespoon plant-based margarine or vegan butter

-- 375 millilitres plant milk
+- 375 millilitres plant-based milk

 - 25 grams nutritional yeast flakes